Tygrak/MolecularRaymarcher/readme.md

 Open `index.html`, which is contained in the folder `public` in the browser.
 A browser with WebGPU support is needed.
 New versions of Chrome, starting with Chrome 113, support WebGPU by default.
 The full implementation status for other browsers can be found [here](https://github.com/gpuweb/gpuweb/wiki/Implementation-Status).

+Use the flag `--disable-dawn-features=disallow_unsafe_apis` when starting Chrome Canary to enable timestamps, which allows getting accurate frametimes.

 [//]: # (Used sources: https://github.com/jack1232/WebGPU-Step-By-Step as starting point, https://github.com/alaingalvan/webgpu-seed, https://github.com/austinEng/webgpu-samples)